edaywalid/ObjectOrientedResearch/METRIC_CALCULTOR_APP/CONSOLE_APP/src/README.md

 3. Add the metric name with the super constructor
 4. implement the `calculate` method
 5. implement the  `execute` method
+6. Add the metric in the `Repository/Model_Repository.java` file as pointed in the 2nd point
+7. Run the app and check the results

-### HERE IS A PRACTICE EXAMPLE
+##  HERE IS A PRACTICE EXAMPLE

-## u can always find this example in the Metrics folder
+### Step 1 -> 5 :

     package Metrics;